 With a mortgage, you normally repay a specific amount on a monthly basis.
 Monthly mortgage payments are worked out using the following information:

-The type of mortgage determines how much you need to pay every month.
-Most residential mortgages are taken out on a capital repayment basis which means you pay off a bit of the loan each month and the interest payment.
-But you can get interest-only mortgages (normally for buy-to-let purposes) which mean you only pay off the interest each month, and the full loan is repaid at the end of the term.
+• Type of mortgage - Determines how much you need to pay every month.
+Most residential mortgages are taken out on a capital repayment basis which means you pay off a bit of the loan and some interest each month.
+But you can get interest-only mortgages (normally for buy-to-let purposes) which only require you to pay off the interest each month.
+The full loan is repaid at the end of the term.

-The loan amount determines how much you need to pay back to your bank or building society.
+• Loan amount - Determines how much you need to pay back to your bank or building society.
 The more you borrow, the more you need to pay back.
-The loan amount is a percentage of the property value (this is known as loan-to-value or LTV) - you can usually borrow a maximum of 95% so you need at least a 5% deposit.
-But the less you borrow in relation to the property value, the better rates you normally have access to.
+You can usually borrow a maximum of 95% of the property value so you need at least a 5% deposit.
+But the less you borrow in relation to the property value, which means a lower loan-to-value (LTV) ratio, the better rates you normally have access to.

-The mortgage term is the full length of time you choose to hold or repay the mortgage.
+• Mortgage term - This is the full length of time you choose to hold or repay the mortgage.
 They usually last for around 25 or 30 years, but they can be shorter or longer (up to 40 years), depending on the lender.
 The longer the term, the lower the repayments but the more it costs you in interest over the lifetime of the mortgage.

 What mortgage do I need?